WRTeam-in/elms-doc/features/academics.md

 ## Mediums and Sections

-The Academics feature in e-School allows the admin to define the mediums (languages) in which the school operates, such as English, Hindi, and Gujarati.
+The Academics feature in eLMS allows the admin to define the mediums (languages) in which the school operates, such as English, Hindi, and Gujarati.
 Additionally, the admin can create sections for classes, such as A, B, C, and so on.

 ## Stream and Shifts